fuzzymfx/fuzzymfx.github.io/content/about.md

 ---

-This site (inspired by [blog.matsu.io](https://blog.matsu.io)) is built using a tailored version of [zuzu](https://github.com/fuzzymfx/zuzu), a static site generator written in JS.
-The width is *38rem*, and the font used is *Avenir*.
+This site is built using a tailored version of [zuzu](https://github.com/fuzzymfx/zuzu), a static site generator written in JS.
+The width is *38rem*, and the font used is *Segoe UI*.
 The source code of the site is [available here](https://github.com/fuzzymfx/fuzzymfx.github.io).
 Feel free to use [zuzu](https://github.com/fuzzymfx/zuzu) for your personal use.